evermeer/EVCloudKitDao/README.md

 - Completing the AppMessage demo

 ## External components for the demo
-The AppMessage demo us using the following components which can be installed using CocoaPods.
+The AppMessage demo is using the following components which can be installed using CocoaPods.
 See instructions below.

 - [ResideMenu](https://github.com/romaonthego/RESideMenu) - iOS 7/8 style side menu with parallax effect.
 - [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController) - An elegant messages UI library